UM-Driverless/driverless/README.md

 </details>

 To use, first run the fsds-... file, click "Run simulation", then run the python code

+## Use the code
+Check `~/driverless/src/driverless/config.yaml` for the configuration of the simulator.
+The easiest setup is with `CAMERA_MODE: image` and `COMM_MODE: off`.
+To take the image from the simulator use `CAMERA_MODE: sim`.
+To also control the simulator, use `COMM_MODE: sim`.

+The main script that should be run is `~/driverless/src/driverless/main.py`

 # To-Do
 - use default logger python library